 The Value of an MCFI-A as Your Instructor

 ICAO, IATA, the FAA, EASA, and other industry bodies agree that the most critical elements of effective UPRT solutions to Loss of Control In-flight (LOC-I) hinge upon the expertise of the instructor.
 APS recognizes MCFI-A accreditation is an effective and objective standard of excellence for APS instructors and also serves to highlight their unique skill set in the marketplace.
-Currently, there is no other training organization in the world with more MCFI-A pilots than APS.
+This designation is only one part of APS instructor qualifications, with the most critical qualification being robust, standardized UPRT-specific instructor training.